-When it comes to simple Christmas light installation, Utah homeowners turn to EverLights.
+When it comes to simple Christmas light installation, homeowners turn to EverLights.
 Our patented design means EverLights are the easiest permanent holiday lights to install.
 Whether you’re experienced or a DIYer, we’ll walk you through the system and installation procedure with the following guide.

 Permanent Christmas Light Installation

 New Version 3 EverLights introduce many improved features which results in a few tweaks to the installation process.
 Stick with the standard instructions found below with the following adjustments:

 - There are now 4 wires, still connect like-to-like wires.
 The positive wire is marked as “EverLights”, the solid white line indicates the main data wire, solid black is the backup data wire, and ground is marked as GND.

 - All version 2 and version 3 EverLights components are compatible with one another.
 If using components from each version and connecting 3-wire to 4-wire, combine the ground and backup data wire from the 4-wire to connect to the ground on the 3-wire.

 - Before any jump wire of 5 feet or more insert a data buffer to keep the data signal clean.
 More on this below.

 - The shell on the V3 lights is a little bigger than previous versions to accommodate for the fourth wire.
 To fit in the top lip of the gutter you may need to take some pliers to pinch tight the inside lip at each light locations.